HHalva/hmnlica/README.md

 # Hidden Markov Nonlinear ICA: Unsupervised Learning from Nonstationary Time Series.

 This repository contains code for our [Hidden Markov Nonlinear ICA model](https://arxiv.org/abs/2006.12107), published at UAI 2020.
 Work done by **Hermanni Hälvä** (University of Helsinki) and **Aapo Hyvärinen** (University of Helsinki).
 The algorithm here is the stochastic subchain sampling approach discussed in Section 3.3. of our paper, which corresponds to minibatch training of the HMM.
+The results in the paper were obtained by starting each run from 20 different parameter initialization and choosing one which reached highest likelihood.
+This was done using parallel computation our SLURM serverss so the code for that is not provided here.
+Running the code from multiple initialization is nevertheless recommended as it helps to avoid poor local optima.

 ## Dependencies
 We have tested the code on: